Sign In / Sign Out

 This program, for students who have already earned an AAS degree, allows students to apply the technical knowledge gained from their associate degree and significantly broaden their education.

-Students who have earned an Associate of Applied Science from an accredited institution may transfer up to 60 credit hours plus another 15 hours of General Studies courses from an accredited Arizona community college.
+Students who have earned an Associate of Applied Science from an accredited institution may transfer 60 credit hours toward the Bachelor of Applied Science degree.
+Students who have earned an Associate of Applied Science degree from a regionally accredited Arizona community college may be eligible to transfer up to 75 credits toward the Bachelor of Applied Science degree.
 The program also includes a capstone project.

 Applied Science (BAS)

 A major map outlines the degree’s requirements for graduation.